oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ## Ensuring Endpoint Authenticity

-In order to prevent man-in-the-middle attacks, the authorization server MUST require the use of TLS with server authentication as defined by {{RFC2818}} for any request sent to the authorization and token endpoints.
-The client MUST validate the authorization server's TLS certificate as defined by [RFC6125] and in accordance with its requirements for server identity authentication.
+The risk related to man-in-the-middle attacks is mitigated by the mandatory use of channel security mechanisms such as {{RFC8446}}
+for communicating with the Authorization and Token Endpoints.
+See {{tls-version}} for further details.

 ## Credentials-Guessing Attacks